 In 1998, Bleichenbacher described an attack by which a single decryption could be done by using a server as oracle, based on whether the pre-master secret decryption yielded a proper PKCS#1 “type 2” padding or not.
 To avoid that issue, BearSSL also generates a random phony pre-master secret and substitutes it for the actual thing with a constant-time conditional copy, in case the padding is not correct.
 The padding verification is also constant-time.
 See the

 RSA keys which are too short can be broken through a mixture of complicated mathematics and big computers.
 The RSA key of the server is normally obtained by the client through validation of the server’s certificate (although it may also be known by some “out of band” mechanism, e.g. hardcoded in the firmware of some embedded system).
 The minimal X.509 validation engine of BearSSL will by default reject RSA keys shorter than 1017 bits (i.e. 128 bytes).
 This is configurable.
 Also, BearSSL does not support the “export” cipher suites.

 BearSSL’s current implementation are less than optimal with regards to performance; they are in pure C, with only 32-bit multiplications.
 Better implementations shall be added in subsequent versions.

+For the NIST curves, jacobian coordinates and windows are used; window lookups are done with care in order to remain constant-time, thereby not leaking information on the multiplier bits (see the code).
 Points are validated upon decoding (by verifying the curve equation).
 Since multipliers are non-zero and less than the curve order, and the curve order is prime, this ensures that “tricky situations” (e.g. addition of two points that are actually equal or opposite) are controlled.

 ECDSA is famous for having trouble with the random generation of the per-signature secret value (“k”).
 BearSSL fixes that by using the deterministic signature scheme described in RFC 6979.